 - Public and private sector experts in technical disciplines such as structural and civil engineering, architecture, building construction, natural hazards research, and code development and enforcement.

-The MAT Program is administered by FEMA's Building Science Branch, which is responsible for the overall management of the program.
-FEMA establishes MAT goals and objectives, selects the contractor who will support FEMA in MAT program management, makes operational decisions such as whether or not to deploy MATs, and provides MAT leadership both in and out of the field.
+The program is administered by FEMA's Building Science Branch, which is responsible for the overall management of the program.
+FEMA establishes the goals and objectives, selects the contractor who will support FEMA in program management, makes operational decisions such as whether or not to deploy a team, and provides leadership both in and out of the field.
 For further information regarding MAT Program management, contact:

 Federal Insurance and Mitigation Administration (FIMA)